John le Carré: Personal life

 Le Carré was so disillusioned by the 2016 Brexit vote to leave the European Union that he secured Irish citizenship.
 In a BBC documentary broadcast in 2021, le Carré's son Nicholas revealed that his father's disillusionment with modern Britain, and Brexit in particular, had driven him to embrace his Irish heritage and become an Irish citizen.
 At the time of his death, le Carré's friend, the novelist John Banville, confirmed that the writer had researched his family roots in Inchinattin, near Rosscarbery, County Cork, and that he had applied for an Irish passport, to which he was entitled having completed the process of becoming an Irish citizen and having Irish ancestry through his maternal grandmother, Olive Wolfe.
 His neighbour and friend Philippe Sands recalled:

 He became an Irishman through his maternal grandmother.
 And it was very, very moving, I have to say, to arrive at the place of the memorial to find an Irish flag and only an Irish flag.
 He had really in the last years, grown very disillusioned with what had happened to Britain and the United Kingdom.

 Le Carré died at Royal Cornwall Hospital, Truro, on 12 December 2020, aged 89.
 An inquest completed in June 2021 concluded that le Carré died after sustaining a fall at his home.
-His wife Valerie died on 27 February 2021, two months after her husband, at age 82.
+His wife Jane died on 27 February 2021, two months after her husband, at age 82.

+Le Carré's son Timothy died on 31 May 2022 at the age of 59, shortly after he finished editing A Private Spy, a collection of his father's letters.
 In 2023, biographer Adam Sisman in The Secret Life of John le Carré identified 11 women with whom le Carré had affairs during his second marriage.
+The accusations arrived posthumously and are unsubstantiated by other sources.

-Le Carré's son Timothy died on 31 May 2022 at the age of 59, shortly after he finished editing A Private Spy, a collection of his father's letters.
+His published letters show an enduring fondness for his first wife and immediate family and admiration for fellow writers and broadcasters.
+Le Carré appears to have deliberately mixed responses to rejection notices, caring comments to family, and cryptic references to Cold War espionage into the letters.